Noise regulation: Stationary emergency signaling devices

 This provision is an emission control with a list of devices that are exempt.
 It can have a term that limits the time periods in which emergency alarms may be tested.
 It can have a term that limits the activation time of burglar or fire alarms.
-Chicago, IL (Section 11-4-2815) limits the time for tests to 4 minutes between 9am and 5pm.
+Chicago, IL (Section 11-4-2815) limits the time for tests to 4 minutes between 9 am and 5 pm.
 Oregon (Chapter 467) prohibits sound when an emergency vehicle is stationary.